 In and of itself, dating during a divorce is not necessarily a problem.
 Both spouses understand the marriage is ending.
-Your new partner may be a positive support for you through an otherwise stressful process.
+A new partner may be a positive support through an otherwise stressful process.
 It’s not “wrong”, at least by today’s standards.
-And even if it were, Judges are not to use fault in their divorce decisions in Minnesota.
+And even if it were, judges are not to use fault in their divorce decisions in Minnesota.

 However, dating while a divorce is pending may cause problems.
 Below are some pitfalls to be aware of.
 For these reasons, it is usually best practice to avoid dating during a divorce.

 However, if you do decide to date you should inform your attorney, if you have retained one.
 He or she can discuss possible consequences based on your particular situation.
 You may have other concerns not covered here.

 Keep the New Partner Away from the Home when Living Together

 This may seem obvious, but this occasionally happens.
 If you’re still living together with your spouse during a divorce, your new partner should not be spending time at the home.